ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-wiring.rst

 .. note:: Usually GPS is attached to the logical Serial Port 3 by default in ArduPilot.
 However, which  physical UART is assigned to ArduPilot's Serial Port 3 on the autopilot is documented in the autopilots :ref:`documentation <common-autopilots>`

-.. note:: While it is possible to use multiple GPSes in a system (See :ref:`<ek3-affinity-lane-switching>`), most use only one.
-It is important that it be connected to the first SERIALx port that has its ``SERIALx_PROTOCOL`` parameter set to "5" (GPS) since it will stop searching for GPS during bootup if not found on the first port configured for GPS protocol.
+.. note:: It is important that a GPS be connected to the first SERIALx port that has its ``SERIALx_PROTOCOL`` parameter set to "5" (GPS) since it will stop searching for GPS during bootup if not found on the first port configured for GPS protocol.

 As a wiring example, the topic :ref:`3DR UBlox GPS + Compass Module <common-installing-3dr-ublox-gps-compass-module>` shows how to connect to a Pixhawk autopilot and includes additional configuration and mounting information.